-Our goal is to ensure that the content and workflows of digital systems are usable and informed by the user research.
+Our goal is to ensure that the experience, content and workflows of digital solutions are usable and informed by the user research.

 We utilize wireframes to organize content to be accessed efficiently and effectively using patterns known to target users.
 This includes defining page and screen layout information in varying fidelities to ensure it is in sync with the user’s mental models.

-As teams progress into sprints, the wireframes are updated accordingly with changes and/or enhancements which, over the course of development, lead to a fully-defined set of working prototypes with fully-featured interactions for possible user testing, client stakeholder and product team reference.
+As teams progress into sprints, the wireframes can lead to a defined set of working prototypes with fully-featured interactions to be used for user testing, client stakeholder and product team reference.

 Journey maps are used to visually define customer or employee processes or journeys through their eyes, with emotional states and key activities.
 Along the journey, touchpoint opportunities are identified where digital solutions could provide significant value.